Here’s the fact:

 Mighty Networks customization

-For instance, you can modify the term for a group to be referred to as a Circle, committee, space, section, tribe, or any other custom name.
+For example, you can modify the term for a group to be referred to as a Circle, committee, space, section, tribe, or any other custom name.

 svg%3E